How I Validated a Pain Point and Shipped a SaaS in 7 Days

 Validation Before Code

-MicroSaaSBot’s validation phase scored StatementSync before I wrote a single line of code:
+MicroSaaSBot’s validation phase scored StatementSync before I wrote a single line of code (the full MicroSaaSBot system is introduced in Introducing MicroSaaSBot):

 | Criteria | Score | Notes |